PeterResutik/bme307/docs/workflow.md

     ```

 #### 3.2.
 Import raw data
-Next, you will import the raw data (fastq files) by running qiime tools import.
+Next, you will import the raw data (fastq files) by running qiime *tools import*.
 Notice that with this tool, each of the parameters you can provide starts with two dashes.
 Here you will be specifying the following parameters:

 * type: whether your data is single-end or paired-end
-* input-path specifies where your raw data is (path to the folder)
 * input-format specifies the format of the data.
 The available choices are provided [here](https://docs.qiime2.org/2023.7/tutorials/importing/#sequence-data-with-sequence-quality-information-i-e-fastq)
 * output-path: species the output path of the artefact you generate.